By: Vanessa M.

 Fig 14

-Select 'Verify later' (Label 1) and then click next.
+Select 'Verify later' (Fig 15: Label 1) and then click next.

 Set Up Google My Business Account - 3 Verify By Ztallion